-Disputes in the international art arena range from ownership conflicts to authenticity disputes; from fraud cases to tax rulings issued by Customs.
+Individuals in the national and international art arena may face many different types of legal disputes, from ownership conflicts to authenticity disputes, from intellectual property conflicts to unfair competition claims, and from fraud cases to tax issues involving Customs.

-We offer art market professionals a comprehensive dispute resolution service encompassing negotiation, arbitration, mediation and litigation.
-Our aim is to find consensual means of resolving conflicts wherever possible.
-Negotiated settlements and mediated solutions are often confidential, quicker, cheaper and less disruptive to our clients' business.
-If however, litigation is the best course, we take decisive action to defend our clients' interests.
+Our cultural assets and art team offers private art collectors, art dealers and designers a comprehensive dispute resolution service.
+We strive to find consensual means of resolving conflicts where possible, as negotiated settlements and mediated solutions are confidential, quicker, cheaper and less disruptive to our clients' lives.
+But if litigation is in the clients' best interests, we take vigorous, decisive action to promote or defend our clients' interests.

 Clients come to us to resolve ownership and restitution claims, intellectual property disputes, authenticity disputes, compensation claims when art has been lost, destroyed or damaged, and cases of art fraud and theft.
 We act for and against auction houses and art dealers.
 Where people are the victims of theft, we can help trace stolen art and claim it back; and in the event that someone else claims to own our clients artwork, we fight this injustice.

 Our team is frequently involved in complex international fraud cases, as well as art repatriation claims.
 We have made settlements with HM Revenue & Customs in the UK (HMRC), and represent clients in appeals against HMRC decisions.
 We also make representations to the Spoliation Advisory Committee (UK) and members of our team now advise the Panel.
 In addition, members of our team serve on the National Roster of Neutrals of the American Arbitration Association and have sat as arbitrators in copyright infringement disputes (New York).
 We also serve as commercial mediators through state court systems (New York) and have mediated and settled disputes involving unfair competition and intellectual property issues with respect to designers.